klara-chmura/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/processforce.md

    </div>
 </details>

-This job creates a related Batch Master Data upon creation of a Batch in SAP Business One.
+This job generates the corresponding Batch Master Data whenever a new Batch is created in SAP Business One.

-If this job is turned on, the Batch Synchronization is performed by AppEngine (otherwise, the synchronization is performed by CompuTec WMS service, in contect of using CompuTec WMS).
+When enabled, the batch synchronization is handled by AppEngine.
+If not, the synchronization is managed by the CompuTec WMS service (applicable when using CompuTec WMS).

 **This job improves ProcessForce and CompuTec WMS performance**.